Dara Molloy: Celtic Monk and Priest: Wedding Blessings/Marriage Ceremonies

 • up to 6 guests, staying short-term

-An Charraig is an Aistir.
+An Charraig (the idea) was conceived of as an Aistir.
 The word Aistir (pronounced 'ashter') is suggestive of 'journey'.
 Journey in Gaelic is 'aistear'.
 The word has its roots in 'aisling' meaning 'vision' or 'dream', and 'mainistir' meaning 'monastery'.
 It also has suggestions of 'ashram'.
 All of these connotations point to what an Aistir really is.
 It is a coined word, not to be found in the dictionary.
 Click here for more on Aistir.

-An Charraig is owned and directed by Tess Harper and Dara Molloy.
-Its structure has evolved over a period of twenty years or so, since the time in 1985 when Dara first and then Tess came to live on Inis Mór.
+An Charraig is owned and managed by Tess Harper and Dara Molloy.
+As a concept, it has evolved since the time in 1985 when Dara first and then Tess came to live on Inis Mór.
 Both of them were following a dream, to live a consciously spiritual life close to nature and rooted in their own cultural and spiritual tradition.
 The Celtic monasteries of Aran became a deep source of inspiration for them, and they began to live a life modelled on many of the insights of that time.

-The key elements of life in the Aistir An Charraig are the following:
+The key elements of life in the Aistir An Charraig have been the following:

 • A structure that is non-institutional and of a limited size – An Charraig has resisted the temptation of becoming a large institution.
 The ideal size is that taken from Celtic monasticism, that is, twelve monks and an abbot.
 If other Aistirs were to be founded, we would encourage them to be independent of An Charraig, and of each other.

-• Prayer, worship, ritual and ceremonies integral to the lifestyle –regular worship is held every Sunday at 12 noon, open to the public.
-Other periods of coming together for ritual or ceremony are more spontaneous and centre around the Celtic Festivals, Solstices, Equinoxes and full moons.
-A prayer hut provides a space for those who need it for private time.
+• Ritual and ceremonies integral to the lifestyle –regular ceremonies were held every Sunday at 12 noon, open to the public.
+Other periods of coming together for ritual or ceremony were more spontaneous and centred around the Celtic Festivals, Solstices, Equinoxes and full moons.
+A meditation hut provided a space for those who needed it for private time.

 • Self-building – most of the people of the world, until modern times, have built their own homes.
 All of the buildings at An Charraig have been built by the residents and volunteers.
 The buildings respect the traditional methods and materials used in building on the island and we have developed these traditions.

-• The conscious practice of hospitality – An Charraig offers hospitality to a wide variety of people who, for one reason or another, seek to make a connection here.
-There are up to six beds available.
-Tess and Dara are also responsible for Killeany Lodge Pilgrim Hostel, situated on another part of the island, which can hold up to 26 guests and is available for group programmes, workshops and retreats.
+• The conscious practice of hospitality – An Charraig has offered hospitality to a wide variety of people who, for one reason or another, sought to make a connection here.
+Tess and Dara are also responsible for Killeany Lodge, situated on another part of the island, which can hold up to 26 guests and is available for group programmes, workshops and retreats.

-• A centre for creativity, learning and personal development – many people come to An Charraig with a clear intention to learn particular subjects, or to experience a different way of life.
-Living at An Charraig is a transformative experience for many people.
-The volunteer programme, which takes volunteers through EVS (European Voluntary Service) and through WWOOF (Willing Workers On Organic Farms), is a structured way through which people can learn and develop.
-An Charraig also accommodates students following their own course of studies.
-The four children of Tess and Dara learn and develop in this environment and do not attend school.
+• A centre for creativity, learning and personal development – many people came to An Charraig with a clear intention to learn particular subjects, or to experience a different way of life.
+Living at An Charraig was a transformative experience for many people.
+The volunteer programme, which took volunteers through EVS (European Voluntary Service) and through WWOOF (Willing Workers On Organic Farms), was a structured way through which people can learn and develop.
+An Charraig accommodated students following their own course of studies.
+The four children of Tess and Dara learn and develop in this environment and have not been attending school.
+See the YouTube short documentary made in 2007 .

-• A force for positive transformation nationally and globally – An Charraig has a number of structures through which it engages with the world in dialogue, and presents to the public its viewpoint and ideas.
-These structures include: its facilities for hospitality, its publication of The AISLING Magazine, its other publications, its website, and Dara's work with pilgrimages, tour groups, ceremonies and through the media, lectures and talks.
-Residents at An Charraig also engage politically in many campaigns.
+• A force for positive transformation nationally and globally – An Charraig has had a number of structures through which it engaged with the world in dialogue, and presented to the public its viewpoint and ideas.
+These structures included: its facilities for hospitality, its publication of The AISLING Magazine, its other publications, its website, and Dara's work with pilgrimages, tour groups, ceremonies and through the media, lectures and talks.
+Residents at An Charraig also engaged politically in many campaigns.
 Dara has been chairperson of Kairos Europa, a European network of base communities, activists and intellectuals.

 Visitors and Guests At 'An Charraig'